iTommix/pyCAR/README.md

 # pyCAR
-A Car In-Dash build with pure Python3 and qt4 on Raspberry Pi
+A Car In-Dash with pure Python3 and qt4 on Raspberry Pi (Jessie).
+In my case i use the Raspberry Pi 3.

 Including:

 - Navit Navigation
-- Bluetooth HFP and A2DP functionality
+- Bluetooth HFP and A2DP functionality (both controlled via pyCAR)
 - Radio FM-Tuner with si4703 Breakout Board
 - MP3-Player in pure Python3
 - Use of 7" Touchscreen from Raspberry Pi Foundation
+- Bluetooth-Stick (HFP Capabilities)

 No use of 3rd-Party like Kodi.

-HFP depends on self compiled Pulseaudio (v.
-6) and ofono.org.
+I use a Bluetooth Audio Mouse (Hercules Muse Pocket).
+If you dont need Radio and/or HFP (because of Microfon for HFP and Line-In for Radio) the internal Soundcard should work, too.
+But there are some configuration needed.
+I also disabled the internal BT from Raspberry, because it wont work properly.
+HFP depends on self compiled Pulseaudio (v.6) and ofono.org.

 Tuner-Module available here: